openstack/openstack-manuals/doc/image-guide/source/introduction.rst

-humans to understand something about the resource, or may be used by other OpenStack services so that they can make efficient use of the resource (for example, the nova filter scheduler using the image ``architecture`` property to determine an appropraite host on which to build an instance from that image).
+humans to understand something about the resource, or may be used by other OpenStack services so that they can make efficient use of the resource (for example, the nova filter scheduler using the image ``architecture`` property to determine an appropriate host on which to build an instance from that image).
 Thus it is important that there be a discoverable way for people and services to determine what metadata properties and values are available throughout an OpenStack cloud.